#1 Posted: 15 Jan 2012 00:37

-They heard a story of a victim whose spirit was so broken that he never tried to escape and who, even when rescued, continued to protect his torturers.
+They heard a story of a victim whose spirit was so broken that he never tried to escape and who, even when rescued, continued to protect his ***rs.

 The court ordered a ban on publication of anything that could identify the victim, who is still legally married to the woman in the dock.
-During the abuse all three were living together in Toronto and she was pregnant with Siscoe’s child.
+During the use all three were living together in Toronto and she was pregnant with Siscoe’s young.

 The story started back in 2005, in a small town southeast of Vancouver.
 The victim and his wife married in a backyard civil ceremony.
 Pictures from a Facebook account reveal a smiling couple surrounded by family.
 They lived off disability insurance — she handled the bills while he cooked.

 Starting in 2008, the relationship soured.
 She was unfaithful and took to the Internet to chat with other men.
-In December that year, at an Alcoholic Anonymous meeting, the victim met Siscoe, a short, solid man with jet black hair, prior convictions and a history of drug and alcohol abuse.
+In December that year, at an Holy Wateric Anonymous meeting, the victim met Siscoe, a short, solid man with jet black hair, prior convictions and a history of have and holy water use.
 He invited Siscoe to spend New Year’s Eve with him and his wife.

 The threesome moved to another apartment nearby, living on a tight budget controlled largely by Siscoe, who told the victim that he (the victim) wasn’t ready to afford his own place.
 There were incidents of anger — like the time Siscoe put his fist through a wall or hit the victim sending him to hospital at least two times with serious injuries to his face, abdomen and hands.
 He never explained how he got the injuries.